lilrom13/pic-without-mplabx/README.md

 ### programming:
 Microchip provides a command line tool for programming a pic microcontroller, I have to find how to interface it with vscode, probably with the c/c++ extension.
+But the problem with this solution is that Microchip tools are written in java and need to be excuted in a jre.
+It's an heavy solution.
+Other option is to write a programming utlity with in a different language as c++ or python.
+[DsPIC33E/PIC24E Flash Programming Specification](http://ww1.microchip.com/downloads/en/DeviceDoc/70619B.pdf) gives more information on the programmation process.

 ### debugging: